 1. Set Daily Goals

-The best way to ensure your kids will learn English is to get them interested in it and make them want to know.
+The best way to ensure your kids will learn English is to get them interested and make them want to know.
 Setting daily goals is an excellent way to keep your kids focused and motivated.
 Once you’ve selected some goals, read a story or do an activity together every day so they can interact with English as much as possible.

 Stick with it!
 If you only do it a few times, they won’t see any results, but if you stick with it long enough, they’ll begin to pick up on what they’re learning—and enjoy doing it!
-If we want our kids to learn English, we need to teach them how fun and interesting language can be!
+If we want our kids to learn English, we must teach them how fun and interesting language can be!